 - best integrate with the existing project and program framework

-- be customizable to different change needs inside the organization
+- be customisable to different change needs inside the organisation

 Managing the Value Gap in Change

-Failing to engage people sufficiently in major organizational change creates a significant gap in the value that is promised from the project Business Case.
-In addition, an organization’s historical performance is a useful indicator of their ability to effectively close the value gap on future initiatives.
+Failing to engage people sufficiently in major organisational change creates a significant gap in value that is promised from the project Business Case - the difference between solution delivery and actual benefits delivery associated with the project.
+In addition, an organisation’s historical performance is a useful indicator of their ability to effectively close the value gap on future initiatives.

 So, we started our engagement with a diagnosis of our client’s past implementation performance – using powerful risk assessment tools on Changefirst’s digital change platform – Roadmap Pro®.
 A summary of the findings is shown in the table below: